HungryJoe/angular-ls.nix/README.md

 Besides the wrapped version it includes `bin/angular-language-server-unwrapped` which expects `nodejs` in the `$PATH` and this one does not set any command line arguments by default.
 This requires to provide the `--ngProbeLocations ` and the `--ngProbeLocations` arguments to the script.

 The currently used packages are visible through [angular-language-server/package.json](./angular-language-server/package.json).

-## Extracted VSCcode Language Servers

-It provides `bin/vscode-{css,eslint,html,json}-language-server` from [vscode-langservers-extracted](https://github.com/hrsh7th/vscode-langservers-extracted) with expects `node` in `$PATH`.
-A typical usage of these servers is to pass the `--stdio` flag.

-The currently used packages are visible through [vscode-langservers-extracted/package.json](./vscode-langservers-extracted/package.json).

-Included are currently:

-- vscode-css-language-server
-- vscode-eslint-language-server
-- vscode-html-language-server
-- vscode-json-language-server

 ## How to use this?